Friday, December 25, 2015

 Darn auto correct!

-It’s supposed to be beach: Beach of the Day!
+It’s supposed to be Beach of the Day!

-For those of you enjoying your minus whatever temperatures in other parts of the world, here's a quick tour of our world of sun, sand, and fun.
+For those of you enjoying the minus whatever temperatures in other parts of the world, here's a quick tour of our world of sun, sand, and fun.

-Located on the north-eastern side of the island near Na Balaam Hotel and the renovated Mia Hotel you can dance your sox off to the Cuban beats.
+Located on the north-eastern side of the island near Na Balaam Hotel and the renovated Mia Hotel, you can dance your socks off to the Cuban beats.

 Monday - a good day to just chill on the beach

-Monday, you’re probably moving a little slower after Sunday Funday and it’s time relax.
+Monday, you’re probably moving a little slower after Sunday Funday, and it’s time to relax.

-Rent a beach lounger, tuck under a palm tree and nap the morning away on Playa Norte with turquoise water gently lapping against soft white sand.
-A number of restaurants and beach bars will be happy to deliver food and more drinks to your sun lounger.
+Rent a beach lounger, tuck under a palm tree, and nap the morning away on Playa Norte with turquoise water gently lapping against soft white sand.
+Several restaurants and beach bars will be happy to deliver food and more drinks to your sun lounger.

 Sunset on Playa Centro - Playa Posada

-Tuesday just slide around the corner of Plays Norte, on the western side and enjoy Playa Centro, another Blue Flag designated beach.
+Tuesday, just slide around the corner of Playa Norte, on the western side, and enjoy Playa Centro, another Blue Flag-designated beach.

 Life is tough.

-Friday it is on to Playa Lancheros, near the Royal Palace all-inclusive hotel at the round-about where you turn north towards Sac Bajo, or south towards Punta Sur.
-Playa Lancheros is famous for their traditional Mayan Tikinxik grilled-fish lunch, cold beer and a nice beach.
+Friday it is on to Playa Lancheros, near the Royal Palace all-inclusive hotel at the roundabout where you turn north towards Sac Bajo, or south towards Punta Sur.
+Playa Lancheros is famous for its traditional Mayan Tikinxik grilled-fish lunch, cold beer, and a nice beach.

 Little further south at Capitán Dulché Restaurante and Museum is a huge restaurant and funky bar.
-The owner of the property loves old marine artifacts.
-He purchased a battered 1930’s sailboat that, many years ago, had been sailed single-handedly from South Africa.
-He has had it restored and it is the centre piece for the bar.
+The owner loves old marine artifacts.
+He purchased a battered 1930s sailboat that, years ago, had been sailed single-handedly from South Africa.
+He has had it restored, and it is the centerpiece for the bar.

 Just another week in paradise.